higherkindness/mu-scala/docs/src/main/tut/quickstart.md

 // optional - for the communication between server and client by using SSL/TLS. libraryDependencies += "io.frees" %% "frees-rpc-netty-ssl" % "0.14.1"

+// optional - for using the jodatime marshallers. libraryDependencies += "io.frees" %% "frees-rpc-marshallers-jodatime" % "0.14.1"
 ```

 [comment]: # (End Replace)